VK-VCS/Body-Performance-predictor/README.md

 # Body-Performance-predictor

-Predicts the individual body performances from A-D based on performance with age and some exercise performance data
+Predicts the individual body performances from A-D based on age and some exercise performance data

 age : 20 ~64
 gender : F,M